gaboesquivel/gaboesquivel/content/cv/ai.md

 ---
 key: ai
-professionalTitle: Senior Full Stack Engineer, AI Products
+professionalTitle: Senior Product Engineer, AI
 summary: >-
   I build production AI products: voice and chat assistants, retrieval, and the admin tools a team needs to run them after launch.
 15+ years across TypeScript, React Native, Next.js, and cloud.
 Fluent in English, Spanish, Portuguese, and Italian.
 highlights:
-  - Shipped a production AI legal assistant with voice, chat, and retrieval in React Native
   - 12+ years building 0→1 products for startups and growth-stage teams
+  - Tuned a production AI legal assistant for attorney tone, gender, and persona, improving speed and optimizing tool calling in React Native
+  - Built the bitlauncher.ai RAG chatbot and Masterbots chat prompting on production launchpad products
   - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
 skills:
   - label: Languages